 Oakland, Calif., May 26, 2021

 Even, a leading earned wage access platform designed to provide financial stability and flexibility to US employees, today announced the launch of a new savings solution that gives employers the ability to design and manage their emergency savings programs.
 This emergency savings solution, which is focused on helping workers build an emergency fund, leverages Even’s expertise in improving the financial health of employees at scale.
-Even members have already set aside more than $200M for emergencies, medical costs, and other unexpected expenses.
+As of January 2022, Even members have set aside more than $350M for emergencies, medical costs, and other unexpected expenses.

 Emergency savings have never been more important.
 Nine out of 10 employees surveyed by the National Endowment for Financial Education said that the Covid-19 pandemic was causing stress on their personal finances and that lack of savings was the top stressor.
 Employers are noticing the impact of that stress.
 One‑third of employers surveyed by Willis Towers Watson reported that financial stress is creating workforce challenges.
 (That’s up from 26% three years ago, according to this December 2020 report.)
 These challenges can include reduced productivity, lower engagement, and higher turnover, which can cost employers millions.

 Leading employers are already prioritizing emergency savings as part of a broader strategy to directly improve financial security among their workforce and indirectly increase productivity and retention.
 With Even’s employer‑sponsored savings solution, for example, companies can incentivize employees by offering up to 10% APY for the first $500 saved and a competitive interest rate thereafter.
 The program works similarly to most employer‑sponsored retirement plans.
 It puts savings plans on autopilot by directly depositing money from employee paychecks.